Adopt a Hungarian Castle

 These places, which the Ottoman Turks could not reach, remained intact and one can admire many examples of Hungarian Gothic and Renaissance architecture.
 However, they are mostly located in Slovakia, Ukraine and Romania.
 Unfortunately, the use of the adjective “Hungarian Renaissance” has not been welcomed in these countries during the last 100 years.
 Other labels or none at all have been used.
 However, the 21st century could bring positive changes if ethnic diversity could be more tolerated.

-So far I have translated the history of 325 castles into English, and you can find them on Google My Maps as well.
-So far it is the largest online collection of Hungarian castles in English.
+So far I have translated the history of 352 castles into English, and you can find them on Google My Maps as well.
+Now, it is the largest online collection of Hungarian castles in English.
 However, my goal is to describe all of them and bring them to new life.